jeffam70/IP_Loader2/Read Me.md

 Project/Folder Description
 --------------------------

   * IP_Loader/ - contains the IP Loader project.
-The Main.pas unit is the most important for study.
+The Main.pas and XBeeWiFi.pas units are the most important for study.
   * PropellerImages/ - contains the Spin and Binary example Propeller Applications used during testing of the download process.